-We have filled the 8 positions for our 2014 class and will start taking applications for the 2015 class in November 2013.
-If we have any unexpected openings for 2014, we will announce it on this webpage
+We have filled the 8 positions for our 2016 class and will start reviewing applications for the 2017 class in September 2015.
+If we have any unexpected openings for 2016, we will announce it on this webpage

-Please contact the fellowship program director Dean Shibata if any questions.
+Please contact the fellowship program director James Fink if any questions.

 The University of Washington Department of Radiology offers a one-year neuroradiology fellowship which was expanded this year to 8 positions (all ACGME accredited).
 Our fellowship program provides a well-balanced clinical, research and teaching curriculum.
 The second year fellowship is optional and highly encouraged to those who pursue an academic career in neuroradiology.
 Applicants for this fellowship must be board eligible or certified in diagnostic radiology and must obtain a medical license in the state of Washington prior to the start of this fellowship.

-We are participating in the neuroradiology fellowship match administered by the National Residency Match Program (NRMP) and will likely have 6 positions in the match for external candidates (depending on the number of internal candidates).
-Those who are interested in our neuroradiology fellowship program should have their application completed (including references) and sent to our program prior to March 3, 2013.
+We are participating in the neuroradiology fellowship match administered by the National Residency Match Program (NRMP) and will likely have 5 positions in the match for external candidates for the class starting July 2017 (for a total of 8 first year fellows).
+Those who are interested in our neuroradiology fellowship program should have their application completed (including references) and sent to our program prior to November, 2015.
 We will accept applications during the match period, but it is highly suggested to send your application in advance of the Match Open date.

 For foreign medical graduates (FMG), we will only be able to confirm appointments with a J1 visa status, unless there are special circumstances.
 For FMGs currently on an H1 visa, we will be able to extend the visa through our institution.
 If you are an FMG, please note that we will request that you enter the country at least two weeks prior to the start of the fellowship in order to adequately process your appointment, approve your state medical license and complete all documentation in order for you to begin the fellowship program on the approved start date.